 with their Weapons

-are immune to poison and psychic damage, but otherwise they can be affected by physical and magical attacks much like creatures can.
-The GM determines an object’s Armor Class
+are immune to poison and psychic damage, but otherwise they can be affected by physical and Magical Attacks

 , and might decide that certain Objects